-Have you been injured as a result of another party’s negligence, careless, or recklessness?
-Whether it was a car accident or a slip and fall, if someone else caused you to suffer harm, you have the ability to file a personal injury claim with the help of an experienced Palm Beach Gardens personal injury attorney at the LaBovick Law Group.
+Have you been injured as a result of another party’s negligence, carelessness, or recklessness?
+Whether it was a car accident or a slip and fall, if someone else caused you to suffer harm, you have the ability to file a personal injury claim with the help of an experienced Personal Injury Attorney at the LaBovick Law Group.

 As personal injury lawyers, we realize the question of whether or not you should, though, may weigh heavy on your mind.
 It may not be a difficult question if you’ve suffered a significant, costly injury that is obviously caused by someone else’s actions – or inactions.
 But not every situation includes that level of clarity.
 However, in most situations, you will likely want to file a claim.
 Not sure?
 Here are four reasons to consider it.

 If you’ve been injured, your health has to come first, as the medical care you need right now could have you struggling with debt in the years to come.
 The money from a personal injury claim can help you deal with those bills.
 In fact, many studies have shown that the funds recovered in personal injury cases typically only cover required medical procedures.